Cindy597/msan622/homework5/README.md

 ![screenshot](screenshot3.png)

-**Approaches**
+*** Approaches ***

-1. All three techniques are linked.
+*.
+All three techniques are linked.
 That means change any setting preference will see the changes of all three techniques; For example, if you select 'drivers' in `Select Variables`, all three techniques should just plot for "drivers" death;

-2. Applied Filtering techniques in my shiny interface.
+*.
+Applied Filtering techniques in my shiny interface.

    Filtering: By Year and Distance range.
 By adding two slider bars with two buttons to control their range, I can subset my dataset easily for filtering.

- 3. Select any variables in to my plot (challenge): In stead of selecting certain variables to label, I can select any at least variables interested in the stacked area chat, and select only one variable for Heatmap.
+*.
+Select any variables in to my plot (challenge): In stead of selecting certain variables to label,
+    I can select any at least variables interested in the stacked area chat, and select only one variable for Heatmap.
     One challenge is I needed to change xlim and ylim every time when the selected variables changed.
 For example, in Stacked Area chat, when variable changed from front to rear,